 Reproductive justice is a scientific-activist concept, developed by Black women in the USA in 1994.
 This concept links social justice and reproductive health.

-It has three basic principles: 1) the right to not have a child; 2) the right to have a child; and (3) the right to parent children in safe and healthy environments.
+It has three basic principles: 1. the right to not have a child, 2. the right to have a child, and 3. the right to parent children in safe and healthy environments (Ross 2017).

 Sexual and reproductive health and rights relate to the realisation of a state of physical, mental, and social well-being in relation to all areas of human sexuality and reproduction (Guttmacher-Lancet Commission 2018).

-These have been enshrined in international human rights since the United Nations World Population Conference in 1994.Sexual Orientation, Gender Identity and Expression, and Sex Characteristics (SOGIESC)
+These have been enshrined in international human rights since the United Nations World Population Conference in 1994.Sexual Orientation, Gender Identity and Expression, and Sexual Characteristics (SOGIESC)

 Sexual orientation refers to "each person's capacity for profound emotional, affectional and sexual attraction to, and intimate and sexual relations with, individuals of a different gender or the same gender or more than one gender" (Yogyakarta Principles 2007: 8).Gender identity refers to "each person's deeply felt internal and individual experience of gender, which may or may not correspond with the sex assigned at birth […]" (Yogyakarta Principles 2007: 8).